 The Tribe Daily started in February of 2008 and went live to the public in March 2008 (the 19th!) before the Regular Season, it originally started under the name, The Tribe Time Report, but was changed on January 6th, 2009 because I felt like it.
 It's an offshoot of a SportingNews blog that did nothing but cover the Indians magical 2007 season.
-The site is committed to bringing you the best coverage of Cleveland Indians Baseball, year round as well as being highly ridiculous.
-As mentioned.
+The site is committed to being incredibly ridiculous while also talking Indians.